 Since each car is different, it’s best to consult your car’s owner’s manual to see where the oil filter is, where the drain point is, and how easy it will be to access everything you need.

-If the filter is in a hard to reach area or it takes a more specialized tool to unscrew the filter or plug, it may be faster and easier to take it to a shop.
+If the filter is in a hard-to-reach area or it takes a more specialized tool to unscrew the filter or plug, it may be faster and easier to take it to a professional mechanic.

 Previous Oil Changes

-Old, used oil becomes thicker as it picks up particulates through its lifespan.
+Old, used oil becomes thicker as it picks up particulates throughout its lifespan.
 Dirt and microscopic pieces from the engine get caught up in the oil, and it becomes less effective.

-Not only can this cause added wear on the engine components, but it may also cost you some extra time during your next oil change.
+Not only can this cause added wear on the engine components, but it may also make it harder to do your next oil change quickly.

 You should always consult your owner’s manual as to how long the car should go between oil changes, but the older the oil, the longer it will take to drain.

 Spending a little time planning your oil change now can save you a lot of time down the road.
-Here’s how you can speed up the process to ensure that your next oil change will be as quick and efficient as it can be.
+Here’s how you can speed up the process to ensure it will be as quick and efficient as it can be.

 Schedule

-Scheduling your next oil change at your favorite service center or dealership is simple and effective.
+Scheduling your oil change at a service center or dealership is simple and effective.
 Most places have an online scheduling page that allows you to set up an appointment right from your laptop or phone.

 Making an appointment doesn’t always guarantee that your car will be ready to go in 15 minutes, but it does give the technicians a set time to work on it.